bomeara/hunting_invasive_species_with_htcondor/README.md

   - _HTCondorDockerSimple_, which demonstrates how to run a simple Python job using Docker.
 This example requires a Linux pool with Docker installed.
+  - _R_, which is an example developed by Luke Winslow.
+It uses R on a Linux pool (with R installed) to analyze lake data.

 The "sandbox" examples do not require R to be installed on the machines in the HTCondor flock.
 Conversely, the "sandboxed" examples are stand alone and do not require the local installation of R.

 Some examples are written for Windows.
 Others are written for Linux.
 The biggest difference is that the Windows examples have [batch](https://en.wikipedia.org/wiki/Batch_file) files that end with `.bat`  whereas Linux